hrudolf/mask-stock-node-react/README_Rudi.md

 npm run populate
 ```

-**populate command** will run the populate.js file as a script and it will generate a buch of starter data for your database.
+**populate command** will run the populate.js file as a script and it will generate a bunch of starter data for your database.

+You can run tests with "REST Client" extension.
+You should update the ids in the requests, see comments there.

 ### Nothing on Frontend yet